rocketmlhq/rmldnn/tutorials/birds_image_classification/README.rst

     }

-We will run inference in parallel using 4 processes (8 threads each) on a multi-core CPU node:
+We will run inference in parallel using 4 processes (with 8 threads each) on a multi-core CPU node:

 .. code:: bash